ThomasGysemans/NuxtAlert/README.md

 # NuxtAlert

-A `SweetAlert2` alternative for NuxtJS 3.
+A `SweetAlert2` alternative for NuxtJS 3 to show beautiful interactive popups.

 This is not a package, see the source code to understand how it works if necessary.
 Copy-paste what needs to be used for your project and see the documentation here.